Socially Beneficial Metaverse: Framework, Technologies, Applications, and Challenges

 \subsection{Interaction}

-The intersection layer is the overlapping part of the real world and the virtual world, which establishes the interaction between the two worlds.
-The intersection layer consists of three parts: digital twins, immersive user experience, and 3D modeling interface.
+Interaction Layer maps to the human interface and spatial computing layers and focuses on enabling seamless and immersive user experiences.
+Technologies like VR/AR, digital twins, and 3D modeling play a critical role in connecting the virtual and physical worlds, enhancing user immersion and interaction in real-time.The intersection layer consists of three parts: digital twins, immersive user experience, and 3D modeling interface.